There are many possible reasons.

 I don’t want to minimize your experience

-I am taking your experience seriously – as does Microsoft, believe it or not – but I also want to be pragmatic.
+I also don’t want to minimize or gloss over the impact of whatever you’re experiencing.
+These problems can have a significant impact on how you use your computer every day.
+I am taking your experience seriously — as does Microsoft, believe it or not — but I also want to be pragmatic.

-Sometimes it’s just not a bug
+Sometimes it’s not a bug

-Just because you don’t like something, doesn’t mean it’s a bug.
+Just because you don’t like something doesn’t mean it’s a bug.
 It may annoy the heck out of you, but that doesn’t mean that it’s wrong or accidental.

-But, there’s no pleasing everyone.
+But there’s no pleasing everyone.

 Why?

-Data loss matters.
+Data loss matters.1

 Sometimes it’s not Microsoft’s bug

-Microsoft didn’t write, and isn’t necessarily responsible for every bit of software used by Windows to run your machine.
+Microsoft doesn’t write and isn’t necessarily responsible for every bit of software used by Windows to run your machine.
+What that means is that some bugs users perceive as being in Windows aren’t in Windows at all.
+They are in the software added to Windows by other vendors.

 Fixing bugs is risky and expensive

-What that means in Microsoft’s case is that all of Windows needs to be run through a complete testing cycle to make sure that nothing was broken by the fix.
+Hence, a good software vendor tests even the smallest fix thoroughly.
+What that means is that the software needs to be run through a complete testing cycle to make sure the fix broke nothing.

 Imagine what it means to test every single feature in Windows.
-Now imagine doing that for every different edition of Windows (Home, Pro, Ultimate, whatever).
+Now imagine doing that for every different edition of Windows (Home, Pro, whatever).
 Now imagine doing that again for every edition in every language.

 Now imagine trying to do all of that quickly.

-And yet, all software has bugs
+And yet all software has bugs

+And yet some make it through regardless.
 That is the nature of software development.
-There’s absolutely no such thing as bug-free software.
-Period.
+There’s no such thing as bug-free software.
+Period.2

 We want it perfect, and we want it now